Caffeine Withdrawal Symptoms and Timeline

 According to research, tiredness, as measured by a visual analog scale is the most sensitive indicator of caffeine withdrawal.
-Headaches only become an issue after at least 24 hours of caffeine withdrawal and it was also confirmed that after longer term abstention, drowsiness and lethargy are transient caffeine withdrawal symptoms.
+Headaches only become an issue after at least 24 hours of caffeine withdrawal, and it was also confirmed that after longer-term abstention, drowsiness and lethargy are transient caffeine withdrawal symptoms.

-- Hydrate yourself properly.
+- Hydrate oneself properly.

 - Try decaffeinated alternatives.